 Once you have submitted the documents for your case to be reviewed and have received a redress number, you wait for a response.
 With any luck, it’s no big deal and they remove it.
 Case closed.
 However, you may never know why you were branded with the designation.

 What to expect from the Redress process

 The Redress process is less than efficient and I can only imagine that since COVID it has only gotten worse.
 On the website, you can check the status of your submission.
 However, in my case, the online system told me that they needed further documentation which I had already submitted.
 I uploaded the documents again but continued to see the same message.
 What I am saying is I’m not sure how successful you will be in checking the status of your redress.

 After a couple more weeks with no updates from the Department of Homeland Security, I emailed them.
 This wasn’t particularly helpful as they didn’t respond for several months.
 This came as no surprise but I figured it was worth a shot.

 When I finally heard from DHS they informed me they had received my redress application and documentation.
 I was assured my application would be processed in the order received.

 Getting an answer to your Redress

 Roughly 7 months later I received a “case closed” email.
-Keep in mind I went through this process before Covid–19.
+Keep in mind I went through this process before the pandemic.
 I have no idea what you can expect now in terms of timing.

 Here are the main points of the correspondence I received.